You have decided to remodel! How can you ensure the best finish and process? Read on.

 - Make if VERY clear to your contractor that nothing outside the scope of the original agreement is to be done, unless you have signed off on it.
 Contractors have the upper hand and can put a lean on your house should you not pay in full.
 If they do anything or purchase anything without your written permission, they may inflate the cost causing you to pay more in the end.

 - Does your contractor use subcontractors that have their own schedules/agendas, or do they have their own crews?
-That can make a difference with scheduling and overlap of work.
+That can make a huge difference with scheduling and the overlap of work.
 They can potentially control the quality better, too, with their own crews.
 However…if they have worked in your neck of the woods long enough, they no doubt have great people.

 Should you have any questions or wish to discuss your remodel, we are here!
 At Tran + Thomas, we pride ourselves on knowing the business of remodeling, building new homes, refreshing tired spaces and guiding our clients through any home improving process to giving them the best finish possible.